xasync/island/README.md

 # What can island provides?

-Island's plan is not very clear at current, and I just do something in the log domain.
+Island's plan is not very clear at current, and I just do something in EBP(Efficient-Business-Programming) domain.
 Of course, I will be updated step by step later.
 The functions provided likes:

 ## 1. IfKiller
 Almost all programmers in the world are extremely disgusted with large pieces of if-else nested code in their hearts,